Actions & Inputs

 Checkbox

-Checkboxes are selection controls that allow users to select one or multiple items from a group of options.
+Checkboxes let users select one or multiple items from a group of options.
 They typically appear in forms.

 Status